 Deep Energy Retrofits for Boston’s Largest Buildings

 Boston’s buildings are a significant source of the greenhouse gases (GHG) that cause climate change.
-In early 2019, the Carbon Free Boston study reported that over two-thirds of Boston’s GHG is produced by energy use within buildings, including heating, cooling, and powering other devices.
-Furthermore, over half of total emissions from Boston are produced by 3% of the building stock.
-In some properties, like hospitals, high emissions come from energy-intensive activities, but in others it comes from energy inefficiency caused by air leaks, inadequate insulation, or older equipment.
-Retrofitting the most wasteful buildings would go a long way toward meeting Boston’s carbon neutrality goal.
+In fact, over half of total emissions from Boston are produced by just 3% of its buildings.
+In some properties, like hospitals, high emissions come from energy-intensive activities, but in others they come from energy inefficiency caused by air leaks, inadequate insulation, or older equipment.